kirill-grouchnikov/ephemeral/docs/theming/painters/highlight.md

 The yellow highlights in the leftmost pane and the blue highlights in the middle pane are provided by the combination of using the highlight painter and a custom application skin.
 The custom application skin uses:

-* Registering yellow and blue color schemes as highlight color schemes on the [color scheme bundles](../skins/colorschemebundles.md) configured on these panes.
+* Registering yellow and blue color tokens as highlight color tokens on the [color tokens bundles](../skins/colortokensbundles.md) configured on these panes.
-* Registering a brown color scheme with a highlight border [color scheme association kind](../skins/colorschemeassociationkinds.md) on the left pane.
+* Registering brown color tokens with the highlight  [color tokens association kind](../skins/colortokensassociationkinds.md) on the left pane.
 * And the highlight painter configured to draw a flat (no gradient) highlight appearance.

 ### Working with highlight painters